NobpasinTumdee/local-tube/README.md

 ┌───────────────────────────────────────────────────────────────────────────┐
 │ 1.
 AUTHORIZE   User clicks "Select Folder" → window.showDirectoryPicker()   │
-│                Browser sandbox grants a READ-ONLY FileSystemDirectoryHandle  │ ├───────────────────────────────────────────────────────────────────────────┤
-│ 2.
-SCAN        directoryScanner.ts recursively walks the handle,            │
-│                classifying files by extension into a flat MediaEntry[]       │ │                + a folder tree.
+│                Browser sandbox grants a READ-ONLY FileSystemDirectoryHandle  │ │                Handles are stored in IndexedDB, so the workspace survives a   │ │                restart (re-granting permission needs one click on return)     │ ├───────────────────────────────────────────────────────────────────────────┤ │ 2.
+SCAN        directoryScanner.ts walks EVERY mounted handle and merges     │ │                them into one flat MediaEntry[] + one synthetic folder tree.   │ │                Each path is prefixed with its mount name, so ids stay unique  │ │                across folders.
 Each entry keeps a read-only file handle.      │ ├───────────────────────────────────────────────────────────────────────────┤ │ 3.
 LAZY LOAD   Each MediaCard registers an IntersectionObserver.
 Only when  │ │                a card scrolls into view does it read its file:              │